Welcoming you to Team NUH

-If you are newly qualified nurse or midwife we offer a robust and innovative Preceptorship Programme.
-Our Healthcare Assistants / Maternity Support Workers joining the Trust are supported with a two week academy programme.
+If you are newly qualified nurse or midwife, we offer a robust and innovative Preceptorship Programme.
+If you're a Healthcare Assistant or Maternity Support Worker, you'll take part in a two-week academy programme.

-NUH has the very latest technology and experienced staff to help train and develop you as a clinician.
-We are keen to support our nurses and midwives to expand on their roles and enhance their skills.
-You can undertake our NUH Working in New Ways packages which enable a role expansion in practice.
+We have experienced staff on-hand to help train and develop you as a clinician, supported by modern technology.
+We're keen to support our nurses and midwives to develop in their roles and enhance their skills.
+You're encouraged to undertake our NUH Working in New Ways packages which foster role expansion in practice.

-We offer a 7 day Acute Care Skills Foundation Programme within the first six months for newly qualified or staff who have not worked in acute care within the past three years.
-We also have a wide range of in-house study days on offer such as pain management, end of life care and medical devices, going on throughout NUH.
+We offer a seven-day Acute Care Skills Foundation Programme within the first six months, if you're newly qualified, or if you've not worked in acute care within the past three years.
+We also have a wide range of in-house study days on offer such as pain management, end of life care and medical devices.

-We are home to the most advanced programme of Shared Governance in any UK hospital.
-Shared Governance places power in the hands of frontline nurses and midwives, giving them the chance to influence decision-making as close to patients as possible.
+We're home to the most advanced programme of Shared Governance in any UK hospital.
+Shared Governance places power in the hands of frontline nurses and midwives, giving you the chance to influence decision-making.
 Nurses and midwives and unregistered support staff can get involved in our unit practice councils.

 Our Band 6 Deputy Sister / Charge Nurse Leadership Programme has been designed to support the development of clinical leadership potential at ward level in order to have a positive experience on patient safety, outcomes and experience.

-We’re also very fortunate to have the NUH Academy and you can browse courses to support you as a nurse or midwife leader if you are part of #TeamNUH.
+We’re also very fortunate to have the NUH Academy and you can browse courses to support you as a nurse or midwife leader.

 Research & Further Education Opportunities